6 min read

 The runtimes: llama.cpp, Ollama, LM Studio

-A model file is just numbers.
-The runtime is what reads those numbers, holds them in memory, and turns your prompt into tokens.
-Three runtimes own the local-LLM space in 2026, and one of them sits underneath the other two.
+A model file is just numbers sitting on disk.
+Something has to read those numbers, hold them in memory, and turn your prompt into tokens.
+That something is the runtime.
+Three of them own the local-LLM space in 2026, and here's the part most people miss: one of them sits underneath the other two.

-This is post 5 of 7 in the Running series.
-Last post finished the hardware tour.
-This one is about the software layer that actually runs the model on whatever hardware you bought.
+This is post 5 of 7 in the AI Running series.
+The hardware tour is done.
+This is the software layer that actually runs the model on whatever box you ended up buying.

 llama.cpp: the engine

 llama.cpp is a C++ implementation of LLM inference.
-It loads GGUF model files, supports CPU, CUDA, and Metal backends, and is the reason local LLMs are practical at all.
-Started as one person's project to run Llama on a MacBook; in 2026 it is the de-facto standard inference engine for open weights.
+It loads GGUF model files, runs on CPU, CUDA, and Metal backends, and is basically the reason local LLMs are practical at all.
+It started as one person's project to get Llama running on a MacBook.
+In 2026 it's the de-facto standard inference engine for open weights.

 What llama.cpp gives you:

-- GGUF.
-A single-file model format with weights, tokenizer, and metadata.
+• GGUF.
+A single-file model format that bundles weights, tokenizer, and metadata together.
 Self-contained.
 You can email a model.

-It is also a developer tool, not a product.
-The CLI is fine; the build process is sometimes painful (CUDA flags, Metal flags, version drift).
+It's a developer tool, though, not a product.
+The CLI is fine.
+The build process is sometimes painful: CUDA flags, Metal flags, version drift.
 You can use it directly, but most people don't.

 # clone and build llama.cpp with metal support